mslinn/jekyll_all_collections/README.md

 3. Attach to the debugger process if required.
-  This git repo includes a [Visual Studio Code launcher](./.vscode/launch.json) for this purpose labeled `Listen for rdebug-ide`.
+  This git repo includes two [Visual Studio Code launch configurations](./.vscode/launch.json) for this purpose labeled **Attach rdbg** and **Attach with ruby_lsp**.

 4. Point your web browser to http://localhost:4444

-If a debugging session terminates and leaves ports tied up, run the `demo/_bin/release_port` script.
+If a debugging session terminates abruptly and leaves ports tied up, run the `demo/_bin/release_port` script.